-2. BRIDGING EUROPE'S SOCIAL DIVIDE: Prevention and de-radicalisation, social inclusion and education
+2. BRIDGING EUROPE'S SOCIAL DIVIDE: PREVENTION AND DE-RADICALISATION, SOCIAL INCLUSION AND EDUCATION

-The motivations of the European youth departing or returning from Syria, Iraq and other war zones is at the forefront of public debate on the issue.
+A debate on the motivations of the European youth departing or returning from Syria, Iraq and other war zones is at the forefront.
 The EU needs to ask itself the uncomfortable question: Why is it that so many young people find an ideology that embraces mass beheadings, slave labour and the denial of women's rights more appealing than anything else on offer in Europe?
 Although there is not a monolithic population that is the European foreign fighter, there is a definite link between radicalisation and disenfranchisement of young people, which, although not necessarily caused by poverty, has its roots in hopelessness, mistrust of democracy, experiences of discrimination or intolerance and disillusionment.
 While formulating policies of prevention and de-radicalisation, we have to understand that radicalisation is a complex process which involves at least four aspects: identity, religion, the socio-economic dimension, and the geo-politics.
 The S&D Group favours a comprehensive, cross-sectorial, approach guaranteeing the involvement of education and training, integration/social inclusion, media, detention institutions, the health sector, and rehabilitation.